astry-ec/Talent-Acquisition-Performance-Dashboard/README.md

 The process time of finding new employee is varied, some of job vacations are able to get new hire within targeted time but some are exceeded the target.

 ## Business Questions
-1. How long each stages of recruitment process take time?
+1. How long does it take each stages of recruitment process in average?
-2.
+2. How long does it take to hire someone from the moment a job vacancy opens?